teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 At the same time tools have started to adopt language servers.
 The protocol is now supported by [VS Code](https://code.visualstudio.com/), [MS Monaco Editor](https://www.npmjs.com/package/monaco-languageclient), [Eclipse Che](https://github.com/eclipse/che/issues/1287), [Eclipse IDE](https://projects.eclipse.org/projects/technology.lsp4e), [Emacs]((https://www.gnu.org/software/emacs/)), [GNOME Builder](https://git.gnome.org/browse/gnome-builder/tree/libide/langserv) and [Vim](https://github.com/autozimu/LanguageClient-neovim).

 The community provides us with great feedback about the language server protocol and even better we have received many pull requests that helped us to clarify the specification.

+## Where Next for the LSP & Contributing
+Version 3.0 of the protocol has been around for some time and we have a backlog of [requests for the 4.0 version of the protocol](https://github.com/Microsoft/language-server-protocol/issues?q=is%3Aopen+is%3Aissue+milestone%3A4.0).
+This is where the community can collectively come together and help shape what's next by weighing in of the scenarios that are most important ot you and of course adding additional [reference implementations](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations).

 ## Summary